If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 - Quick and easy assembly guaranteed

-All that now the best portable BBQ for you is only a couple of clicks away – we hope!
+All that now the best mini gas bbq or charcoal barbecue is only a couple of clicks away – we hope!

 All in all, a portable BBQ – be it charcoal or gas – can make your picnic, camping, and beach trips more convenient.
 And if you maintain it and use it wisely you can get similar if not the same results as a regular grill.

 Lesson learned: never underestimate a BBQ’s size.
-We hope this guide will help you make the right buying choice to suit your needs!
+We hope this guide will help you make the right buying choice to find your type of portable barbeque!

 For charcoal grills, clean the grates first by removing the ashes from the last use.
 Then measure how much charcoal you need.